MauraSlavin/HouseholdFinances/README.md

 2. AccountID*: - ID of the account in the Accounts table
 3. TransDate*: datetime - date of the transaction initiated
 4. PostDate: datetime   - date the transaction posted/cleared; default NULL
-5. Verified: boolean - true if the transaction has been verified by receipts or other means, default FALSE
+5. Verified: string - "Yes" if the transaction has been verified by receipts or other means, default ""
 5. Amount*: float (2 decimal places) - amount of the transaction
 6. ToFrom*: string - where the transaction was going to or from
 7. Description: string - more information about the transaction; default NULL